 March 20th - 24th Wild Dolphin Camp

-WDP is partnering with Under Blue Waters to offer a week-long Spring Break camp aboard Research Vessel, Stenella.
-Campers will get to experience being a Junior Marine Biologist and earn their PADI Skin Diver Certification while mastering their snorkeling skills observing and exploring marine life at the Blue Heron Bridge and Peanut Island.
-The itinerary includes dolphin behavior, research, and conservation education, boaters safety instruction, marine biologist career talk, environmental conservation education, water sports such at paddle boarding, and more!
+WDP partnered with Under Blue Waters to offer a week-long Spring Break camp aboard Research Vessel, Stenella.
+Campers will got to experience being a Junior Marine Biologist and earn their PADI Skin Diver Certification while mastering their snorkeling skills observing and exploring marine life at the Blue Heron Bridge and Peanut Island.
+The itinerary included dolphin behavior, research, and conservation education, boaters safety instruction, marine biologist career talk, environmental conservation education, water sports such at paddle boarding, and more!
 More information can be found here.
-Space is limited to consider registering today!

 Saturday, Feburary 25th Sea Fest